Menstrual Cup Sizing - which size cup do you need?

 At the most simplistic level of cup sizing, the following guidelines usually apply:

 As we age and/or give birth vaginally, our hips begin to widen and our pelvic floor muscles lose some of their elasticity.
-This causes the vaginal canal to become a little more roomy, making it more likely that a smaller cup may slip or leak.
+This causes the vaginal canal to become a little more roomy, making it more likely that a smaller cup may not seal correctly, and slip or leak.

 While these are the most often used guidelines, occasionally, you may need to consider other factors before determining your correct cup size.